 What are the minimum pension contribution rates?

-The minimum pension contribution rates remain 3% of qualifying earnings for the employer and 5% for the employee.
+The minimum pension contribution rates are still 3% of qualifying earnings for the employer and 5% for the employee.

-The Department for Work and Pensions’ lower qualifying earnings threshold is expected to increase from £118 to £120 from 6 April 2020.
-This means that qualifying earnings will be an employee’s gross pay between £120 per week and £962 per week.
-For an employee who’s paid monthly, it’s their gross monthly pay between £520 and £4,167.
+Qualifying earnings are an employee’s gross pay between £120 per week and £967 per week if they’re paid weekly.
+For an employee who’s paid monthly, it’s their gross monthly pay between £520 and £4,189.